Digital-Payments – Wishing you all a very Happy New Year 2017. Writing this post from La Reunion.

 “Artificial intelligence with its subsets like Machine Learning, Deep Learning and Artificial Neural Networks made this industry almost to an explosion point”

 I am here again with with my observations, experience and reading from internet.
 Please note all my posts are about FinTech, MFS, Digital-Payments, Banking, Telecom and IT Industry (Some time I also write just anything).
-I do not include specific organisation or individual names to promote anything.

 To draw a rough sketch of exaggerated scenario of how these two technologies (AI & FinTech) may interact with us in the future and what warrants the, perhaps perplexing, 2 super powers.
 AI’s Control systems are widely used.
 They govern how a simple thermostat adapts to a target temperature.

-Introduction – Technology is changing at a rapid pace and with it, the consumer experience of buying goods and services.
+Technology is changing at a rapid pace and with it, the consumer experience of buying goods and services.
 In the coming months, Digital-Payments come to life in India as you board a bus in Bangalore city or a metro in Kochi city.

 That would accept cashless payments as India’s first smart cards.
 The card offers integrated services to commuters by offering them cashless bus and train travel.
 Additionally, it can be used in 1.8 million outlets across the country.